Alienge/LearnPT/README.md

 ## This repo is recording to learn pytorch and implement paper idea.
 Including some basic function in pytorch document
 if you want to see detail document, please see [pytorch document](https://pytorch.org/docs/stable/index.html)

-All files in same dir is bad idea, So I will be move some files into some new dir.
+All files in same dir is bad idea, So I will be move some files into some new dir.(DONE)

 ## This course depart three
 - Basic   &nbsp;  &nbsp;   &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp;  Most reference of the content introduce in [pytorch document](https://pytorch.org/docs/stable/index.html).
 Since this is basic skills.